 Appreciation of challenges in distributed, heterogenous computing and data access, with experience building practical solutions.

 The Videology Group Inc. is a VC-funded company located in Baltimore, MD.
-The company has a "multi/multi" strategy of delivering ads on multiple screens and devices and in multiple formats using the world's largest ad decisioning engine.
+The company delivers ads on multiple screens and devices and in multiple formats using one ad decisioning engine.

-LucidMedia Inc. is a VC-funded company located in Reston, VA.
-The company operates in the online advertising space by providing data services and running online campaigns for Fortune 500 customers.
+LucidMedia Inc. was a VC-funded company located in Reston, VA.
+The company operated in the online advertising space by providing data services and running online campaigns for Fortune 500 customers.

 The company achieved unprecedented efficiency in executing ad campaigns primarily because of its flagship technology, ClickSense.
 Under my leadership, ClickSense evolved from a contextualisation engine to a full-featured ad server and Demand-Side Platform.
 One of the key functions of this platform was high performance as measured by low latency, high throughput and near-zero downtime.